By Michelle Ricker June 18, 2021

 You can also look at this as a time to get rid of digital files you no longer need.
 If you’re only keeping a handful of important documents, you can store those on an external hard drive or your device until your new cloud system is up and running.

 Getting your internet service scheduled ahead of time will reduce the chances that you’ll be stuck offline.
 But you might still have a few hours of spotty internet while your moving expert gets you set up.
 If you’re accustomed to working in a cloud-based system (like Google Drive and Microsoft OneDrive), download any relevant files you may need to access.
 However, most of these systems require you to configure it for every document, so make sure you have that set up before moving day.

 You can also download your favorite entertainment such as playlists or podcasts from Spotify and Apple Music, movies or series from Netflix or Hulu, or books onto an e-reader.
 If all else fails, you could take the time to unpack some of those pesky boxes.
 (We know, we know.
 It’s the worst part of moving.)

 This step is especially important if you’ve self-installed your new internet service, but it’s not a bad idea even if you had professional installation.
+Find a free internet speed test — and rest assured that yes, speed tests work.
 A speed test measures the upload and download speeds of your internet — or how quickly you can send and receive information online — as well as the amount of delay you’ll experience.